markymawk/BrawlCratePlugins/README.md

 # 4. Model, animation, & texture shortcuts

 ## 4.1 CLR0 Set and Rotate Hue
-**Usage:** Right-click a CLR0 animation node, CLR0 material, or CLR0 material entry
+**Usage:** Right-click a MDL0 Color node, CLR0 animation node, CLR0 material, CLR0 material entry

-Modifies all color frames of the animation at once. **Set Hue** changes all color values to the same hue (0 to 359 valid). **Rotate Hue** adds a given value to all colors' hue values, rotating them along the color wheel (-180 to 180 valid).
-Can be run on the full CLR0 animation, any individual CLR0Material, or CLR0 material entry
+Modifies all color entries of the selected item at once. **Set Hue** changes all colors to the same hue (0 to 359 valid). **Rotate Hue** adds a given value to all colors' hue values, rotating them along the color wheel (-180 to 180 valid).

 ## 4.2 MDL0 Copy Fighter Model
-**Usage:** Right-click a MDL0 node inside a costume .pac file
+**Usage:** Right-click a MDL0 node inside any costume .pac file

 Replaces all identically-named MDL0 nodes in the fighter's directory with the selected MDL0.
 Useful for optimizing or iterating on several recolors at once.